liumeng1201/android_kernel_samsung_sm8750/README.md

 - Flash at your own risk.
 - I am not responsible for any damage to your device.
 - Always make backups before flashing custom kernels.

 ---

+# 🥺 A Little Request

+---

+## Please, please don't use this kernel for adapting KernelSU-Next~
+😭😭😭

+KernelSU-Next is NOT developed by the official KernelSU team, nor is it an officially endorsed improvement.
+Also, its developer has done some really confusing and questionable things...

+If you need similar functionality, please use **SukiSU**, okay?
+It's much more stable and trustworthy!

+---

+## If you still insist on adapting it to KernelSU-Next...
+I might actually burst into tears!!!
+(｡•́︿•̀｡)
+Pleaseee~ Thank you so much!

+---